andrew1007/mrfa-demo/article/part1.md

 Technically, this could be solved with `useCallback` and `useMemo`.
 But these should be avoided as often as possible.
 They are brittle to use and must be vigilantly maintained.
 These hooks rely on a dependency array, which is susceptible to ineffective memoization and returning stale values.

 Traditional performance techniques, like `useCallback` and `useMemo`, inevitably become liabilities in large applications.
 All of these issues and considerations are a non-issue if a different data management design pattern is used.
-It starts with shared state: the Context API.
+It starts with managing data outside of the component hierarchy: the Context API.

 ### Performant Context

-The guiding principle is minimizing reliance of UI on other UI.
-The more data is passed from parent to child, the harder it is to optimize.
+The guiding principle of fast components is the minimization of UI relying on other UI for data.
+The more data is passed from parent to child, the harder it is to becomes to optimize.
 In order to directly pass data to the components that need it, the context API is needed.

 Context is widely regarded as slow; with claims that it does not scale.
 This is a half-truth.
-In reality, context is not intrinsically slow.
-What is slow is the downstream consequences of data updating. `useContext` triggers rerenders every time data updates.
-Triggering reconciliation on DOM nodes is slow.
+Context is not intrinsically slow.
+What is slow is the downstream consequences of its usage. `useContext` triggers rerenders every time data updates.
+So in reality, the perception of context "being slow" is actually commentary on the speed of the reconciliation algorithm.

-But this is based on the most common design pattern that is used with context, which is calling `useContext` directly inside the UI component that needs the data.
+This performance critique is based on the most common design pattern, which is calling `useContext` directly inside the UI component that needs the data.
 The key phrase is "UI component".
 Of course, `useContext` must be called in a component; but nothing is stopping us from using it in a component that has no HTML.

 Here is a basic state management library that can be used to suppress rerenders.
 It is a scalable implementation that works in applications of any size.
 It leverages the following concepts:

-- Context to store state
+- `Context` to store data
-- useReducer to dispatch and transform state data
+- `useReducer` to dispatch and transform state data
-- higher order component to process data before it is passed to a component.
+- Higher order component to process data before it is passed to a component.

 ```jsx
 import React, {